mailslurp/mailslurp-client/docs-markdown/interfaces/CreateInboxReplierOptions.md

 • **match**: `string`

-String or wildcard style match for field specified when evaluating reply rules
+String or wildcard style match for field specified when evaluating reply rules.
+Use `*` to match anything.

 **`Memberof`**